Charles Carroll of Annapolis: Religion and family life

 families at annual racing events, which also formed an important part of the social and political life of the colony.
 Charles Carroll of Annapolis's horse was beaten in 1743 by George Hume Steuart's "Dungannon" in the Annapolis Subscription Plate, the first recorded formal horse race in Maryland.
 The plate itself (actually more of a bowl than a plate) now forms part of the collection of the Baltimore Museum of Art, (established 1914) [mostly modern art collections].

 Legacy

 Like his father, Charles Carroll of Annapolis never gave up hope of overcoming Maryland's religious intolerance.
 His son Charles Carroll of Carrollton, (1737–1832), eventually secured his family's vision of personal, political and religious freedoms for all citizens when he became the only Roman Catholic (and last surviving signer) to sign the Declaration of Independence in 1776, while becoming the richest man in America and having a profound effect on his nation, state and city.

-The Charles Carroll House, with its beautiful manicured gardens on historic Duke of Gloucester Street, was one of the Carroll family's substantial Eighteenth Century homes.
-Today it is one of Annapolis's landmark museum houses.
+The Charles Carroll House, with its manicured gardens on Duke of Gloucester Street, was one of the Carroll family's substantial Eighteenth Century homes.
+Today, it is one of Annapolis's landmark museum houses.